soiz11/Mobile-CA2/README.md

-# s
+# Mobile communication CA 2

-A new Flutter project.
+A new Flutter project Showcase the UI development skill.

 ## Getting Started